John Mellencamp: Personal life

 Mellencamp lives five miles outside Bloomington, Indiana, on the shores of Lake Monroe, and has a vacation home on Daufuskie Island, South Carolina.
 In January 2018, Mellencamp purchased an 1800 sqft loft in the Soho district of New York City for $2.3 million that he is using as an art studio.

-Mellencamp is a supporter of Indiana University Bloomington and the Indiana Hoosiers, and received an honorary doctorate from the university in 2000.
+Mellencamp is a supporter of Indiana University Bloomington and the Indiana Hoosiers and received an honorary doctorate from the university in 2000.
 He donated $1.5 million to the school to build an indoor athletics training facility, which was named John Mellencamp Pavilion.

 Mellencamp was married to Priscilla Esterline from 1970 until 1981 and to Victoria Granucci from 1981 until 1989.
 He married fashion model Elaine Irwin on September 5, 1992.
 On December 30, 2010, Mellencamp announced that he and Irwin had separated after 18 years of marriage.
 Their divorce became official on August 12, 2011, with the couple negotiating "an amicable settlement of all issues involving property and maintenance rights, the custody and support of their children, and all other issues", according to the settlement agreement.

 Mellencamp has five children from his three marriages: daughter Michelle from his marriage to Esterline; daughters Teddi Jo and Justice from his marriage to Granucci; and sons Hud and Speck from his marriage to Irwin.
 Daughter Teddi Mellencamp Arroyave was a cast member on The Real Housewives of Beverly Hills for three seasons.
+His son Hud was the runner-up on season three of Claim to Fame in 2024.
 After his divorce from Irwin, Mellencamp began dating actress Meg Ryan.
 It was reported that Mellencamp and Ryan broke up in the middle of 2014 after dating for over three years.